EddieHubCommunity/BioDrop/README.md

 5. Now you need to upload the data in your mongoDB instance. `localhost:3000/api/system/reload?secret=development`

-6. Recheck localhost:3000 to confirm data is uploaded, you should see current amount of active users.
+6. Recheck localhost:3000 to confirm data is uploaded, you should see the current amount of active users.

 > **Note**
 > If you wanna look at the database, you can use [MongoDB Compass](https://www.mongodb.com/products/compass) with connection string as `mongodb://localhost:27017/biodrop`